Chapter 13. Configuring the SDN

-For initial quick installations, the ovs-subnet plug-in is installed and configured by default as well, and can be reconfigured post-installation.
+For initial quick installations, the ovs-subnet plug-in is installed and configured by default as well, and can be reconfigured post-installation using the

 Cluster administrators can control pod network settings on masters by modifying parameters in the